I’ve had a lot of people ask me recently if I would be at SXSWi or the World Domination Summit this year.

 Actually, they’ve kind of just told me that they would see me there.
 I guess the assumption is that everyone will be there, so we may as well skip the question of attendance.

-And really, that’s a pretty fair assumption to make.
-Most people that I know who are involved with businesses, blogs or somehow living a non-traditional lifestyle (or wanting to) are going to one or both of these events, and that’s awesome.
-I’m sure everyone will walk away with some new connections, some valuable information and a whole lot of inspiration.
+And that’s a fair assumption to make.
+Most people I know who are involved with businesses, blogs, or who are living a non-traditional lifestyle (or wanting to) are going to one or both of these events, and that’s awesome.
+I’m sure everyone will walk away with some new connections, some valuable information, and a whole lot of inspiration.

 I’m skipping both, though, and I’ll tell you why.

-Those are the main reasons that I don’t attend, but you may notice that most apply almost exclusively to me.
+Those are the main reasons that I don’t attend, but these reasons apply almost exclusively to me.

 Both conferences are going to be a hell of an experience for everyone who is going.
 Just remember not to get caught up in hype, to take in what new information you can (and all of it with a grain of salt), and to do your best to form real bonds with amazing, interesting people.

 Also: remember to apply all the motivation you’ll walk away with to your life, not just the few days you’re away at a conference.
 All too often people are only enthused and ‘making moves’ when surrounded by others who are doing the same, but the real test is if you can continue to be just as motivated when you’re back in ‘real life,’ surrounded by people who just don’t get it.